-Table Top activities are set up each day to emphasize school readiness skills in preparation for kindergarten.
-The emphasis during this hour is on pre-academic/cognitive skills and fine motor practice.
-During this hour children work in small groups on letter/number recognition, using upper and lower case letters for name and small word writing.
-Number work focuses on one to one number correspondence, graphing and estimating.
+Tabletop activities are set up each day to emphasize school readiness skills in preparation for kindergarten.
+The focus during this hour is on pre-academic/cognitive skills and fine motor practice.
+Children work in small groups on letter/number recognition, using upper- and lower-case letters for name and small word writing.
+Number work focuses on one-to-one number correspondence, graphing and estimating.
 Fine motor practice, focusing on correct pencil grip and use of scissors, is also emphasized.
 Small groups provide opportunities for working on sequencing activities, puzzles, and board games.
-Table Top work emphasizes individual fine motor and cognitive development as well as providing quieter spaces for small groups.
+Tabletop work highlights individual fine motor and cognitive development as well as providing quieter spaces for small groups.

-Play-Scapes activities are set up on the floor where the children socialize and learn as they play.
-During this time, children are working on skills such as spatial reasoning, role-playing, taking turns, creativity and fine motor development.
-The children are also learning to negotiate and problem solve.
+Play scene activities are set up on the floor where the children socialize and learn as they play.
+During this time, children are working on skills such as spatial reasoning, role-playing, taking turns, creativity, and fine motor development.
+The children are also learning to negotiate, and problem solve.
 They are playing with a purpose.

-Circle time is a group activity where we enjoy music, calendar, letter and/or number of the week, stories and discussions on our theme or topic of the day.
-During this time, children are working on listening skills, attention span, raising our hands to speak, waiting our turn, not interrupting, staying on topic, listening with understanding, following directions and contributing to group discussions.
+Circle time is a group activity where children enjoy music, calendar, letter and/or number of the week, stories and discussions on our theme or topic of the day.
+During this time, children are working on listening skills, attention span, raising hands to speak, waiting our turn, listening with understanding, following directions, and contributing to group discussions.

 Snack time is a social time and a favorite of most preschoolers.
 This is also a time when children practice good manners, clean up after themselves, pack their own bags and quietly look at books while waiting for the group to transition.

 Our day ends with a closing circle.
 This is a group activity where children can bring something to share from home tied to the letter of the week.
 Sharing gives children the opportunity to practice speaking in front of the group.
-Each day ends with a closing song after which children put on their coats and backpacks and line up at the door to go home.
+Each day ends with a closing song after which children put on their coats, backpacks, and line up at the door to go home.